 We are committed to creating a welcoming, supportive, and respectful environment for all, including students who have immigrated here, with or without documentation.

 We comply with the Family Educational Rights and Privacy Act, protecting the privacy of our students, including information about immigration and citizenship status.

 Navigating the college application process is more complicated for students who lack residency status in the US.

-Under the Colorado ASSET bill, undocumented students who qualify for in-state tuition are eligible for State of Colorado financial aid and need-based institutional aid.
+Under the Colorado ASSET bill, undocumented students who qualify for in-state tuition are eligible for the State of Colorado financial aid and need-based institutional aid.

 ASSET students fill out the Colorado Application for State Financial Aid, or CAFSA, not the FAFSA application, for financial aid at Fort Lewis College.

 Financial aid counselors are available by phone or in person, Monday - Friday, 9:00 a.m. – 4:00 p.m., for help completing this application.
 The Office of Financial Aid is located at 101 Skyhawk Station, 1-800-352-7512.

 Unless the victim of a crime or domestic abuse, clients must have lawful immigration status to receive assistance from CLS.

 Common areas of civil law the CLS Durango office can assist with:

 Phone: 970-247-0266 835 East 2nd Ave, Suite 300, Durango CO 81301